UWPCE-PythonCert/ProgrammingInPython/source/modules/Closures.rst

     this is in outer
     this is in inner

 Look carefully to see where each of those names came from.
-All the print statements are in the inner function, so its local scope is searched first, and then the outer function's scope, and then the global scope. ``name1`` is only defined in the global scope, so that one is found.
+All the print statements are in the inner function, so its local scope is searched first, and then the outer function's scope, and then the global scope. ``name1`` is only defined in the global scope, so that one is found. but ``name2`` is redfined in the scope of the ``outer`` function, so that one is found.
+And ``name3`` is only defined in the ``inner`` function scope.

 The ``global`` keyword
 ----------------------